The Dancer’s Tendonitis

-At risk individuals include those who require repetitive forefoot push-off and extreme Plantar Flexion, such as swimmers, ice skaters, long distance runners, and gymnasts.
-FHL tenosynovitis classically causes pain at the postero-medial ankle, specifically the region of the fibro-osseous tunnel.
+At-risk individuals include those who require repetitive forefoot push-off and extreme Plantar Flexion, such as swimmers, ice skaters, long-distance runners, and gymnasts.
+Flexor Hallucis Longus Tenosynovitis classically causes pain at the posteromedial ankle, specifically the region of the fibro-osseous tunnel.
 Pain has also been reported at the knot of Henry and at the level of the sesamoids.

-Although pain is the most common presenting symptoms, limited MTP joint motion.
+Although pain is the most common presenting symptom, limited MTP joint motion.

-It has been observed that there is relative incongruity between the FHL and the fibro-osseous tunnel when the foot is fully plantar flexed, which is postulated to cause abnormal stresses and resultant tenosynovitis.
+It has been observed that there is a relative incongruity between the FHL and the fibro-osseous tunnel when the foot is fully plantarflexed, which is postulated to cause abnormal stresses and resultant tenosynovitis.
 Injury at the level of the talus may be due to an abrupt change in direction at this level.

 Additional etiologies may relate to a low-lying FHL muscle belly or an accessory flexor digitorum longus.

 FHL Tenosynovitis can be classified by anatomic zone: